• Skip to primary navigation

 ingredients for pumpkin spice granola

-Ingredients: maple syrup, golden pumpkin spice blend, salt, pumpkin seeds, oats, maple sugar or coconut sugar, pecans, olive oil, and pumpkin puree.
+Ingredients: maple syrup, golden pumpkin pie spice, salt, pumpkin seeds, oats, maple sugar or coconut sugar, pecans, olive oil, and pumpkin puree.

 Ingredients and Substitution Suggestions